hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 * R.4 It SHOULD be possible measure amount of Not-ECT marked packets.
 This MAY be implemented as a dedicated feedback but can also be inferred from the regular ACK frames and the reports of ECN, ECT(0) and ECT(1).
 * R.5 A QUIC implementation MUST be able to verify ECN support in the OS network stack.
 * R.6 Initial ECN capability exchange SHOULD verify that ECN works e2e, this SHOULD be further verified at runtime
-* R.7 Initial ECN capability exchange MUST verify that endpoints support ECN
+* R.7 Initial ECN capability exchange MUST verify that endpoints support ECN, the ECN capability exchange MAY take place either at QUIC connection setup or after the connection setup is completed

 ## ECN capability exchange
 The ECN capability exchange serves to: